65 Worked Examples: Anatomy, Regulations & Structures

 • The specific reasons for the FAA’s concerns regarding the continued introduction of diverse types of drones into the aviation spectrum include the following:

-1. Safety: The primary concern of the FAA is the safety of people and property on the ground, as well as other aircraft in the air.
+1. Safety: The FAA’s primary concern is the safety of people and property on the ground and other aircraft in the air.
 Drones can collide with other aircraft or cause injury or damage.

 2. Privacy: Using drones has raised privacy concerns, as they can easily fly over private property and capture images and videos.
 The FAA must balance the privacy rights of individuals with the benefits of drone technology.